ngonalex/custom-compiler/backend/README.md

 1) Mainly developed on a Ubuntu 17.04 machine, so the instructions used reflect.
 Our codegen tests will not work on mac/windows machines.
 If bazel is installed on a csil machine, our program should work.

 Testing:
-to run codegen tests: bazel test backend/backend_test to run lowerer_tests: bazel test backend/lowerer_test
+to run all tests: bazel test backend/backend_test to run codegen tests: bazel test backend/codegen_test to run lowerer_tests: bazel test backend/lowerer_test

 Our project is split into 4 parts.